ctc0sma/printwise-calculator/PRIVACY.md

 ### 6. Children's Privacy

-Our App is not intended for use by children under the age of 13.
+Our App is not directed to anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
+If you are a parent or guardian and you are aware that your child has provided us with personal information without your consent, please contact us at **printwisecalculator@gmail.com**.
+If we become aware that we have collected personal information from a child under the age of 13 without verification of parental consent, we will take steps to remove that information from our servers.

 ### 7. Changes to This Privacy Policy